HarshMakadiya/totalitycorp-frontend-challenge/README.md

 ## About the Project

 This E-Commerce website is a modern and user-friendly platform for online shopping.
 It provides an enjoyable shopping experience with a wide range of products and easy navigation.
 The project is built using React, making it highly responsive and efficient.
+I have also used React tool kit for cart management.

 ## Demo